Find Grad Schools

 366 Yearly Graduations

 Embry-Riddle Aeronautical University - Worldwide tops the list of the most popular school in the U.S. for air transport majors who are seeking their master's degree.
 Roughly 13,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,672 per year.
+The average in-state tuition for full-time undergraduates is $11,160 per year, while in-state graduate students, on average, pay $9,276 per year.
 During the most recent year for which we have data, 366 people received their master's degree in air transport from Embry-Riddle Worldwide.
-About 18% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in air transport at Embry-Riddle Aeronautical University - Worldwide make a median salary of 85,493.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 20% were women.

 #2